 - The Bryan Center and East Campus Union

 - Administrative buildings

 - Duke Chapel

+The ONC has broadcast-quality video B-roll of the campus available.
+Please email or call the office to inquire about B-roll.
+The DHNO also has B-roll and still shots of medical center facilities.
 Live shots on the medical campus are restricted to Fulton Street as it connects to Erwin Road (across the street from the Duke University Hospital entrance).
+Prior is approval is recommended to alert Duke Police and staff.
 The area is available for broadcast use 24 hours per day.
-Due to traffic concerns, set-ups are not permitted in the Duke Hospital circle.
+Due to traffic concerns and HIPAA privacy issues, set-ups are not permitted in the Duke Hospital circle.

-Staff members from the Office of News & Communications and Medical Center News Office are generally available to assist crews with shooting, including setting up locations and gaining access to restricted areas on campus when permission to shoot has been granted.
+Staff members from the Office of News & Communications and Duke Health News Office are generally available to assist crews with shooting, including setting up locations and gaining access to restricted areas on campus when permission to shoot has been granted.
 For assistance on the academic campus, contact the Office of News & Communications at (919) 684-2823.
-For the medical campus, call the Duke Medicine News and Communications at (919) 684-4148.
+For the medical campus, call the Duke Health News Office at (919) 684-4148.

 Guidelines for Commercial, Non-News Filming or Photography

-All commercial, non-news photography or videotaping must be approved in advance by the Office of News & Communications director or the director of Medical Center News Office (or medical center activities).
+All commercial, non-news photography or videotaping must be approved in advance by the Office of News & Communications director or the director of Duke Health News Office (for medical center activities).

-To arrange for a TV or radio interview, see our TV/radio services.
+To arrange for a live TV or radio interview from a campus studio, see our TV/radio services.